NINR Funding Guidelines:

-The success rate for NINR is estimated to be approximately 11% in FY 2018.
 In general, grants will be funded with regard to priority score or percentile order.
 Additional considerations will include program relevance, portfolio balance and mission fit, NINR’s strategic priorities, duplication of ongoing research, availability of funds, and recommendations by the National Advisory Council for Nursing Research.
-NINR will also place special emphasis on new and early stage investigators (NOT-OD-17-101), first competing renewals of new investigators, and competing renewals of established investigators with insufficient other support.
+NINR will also place special emphasis on new and early stage investigators (NOT-OD-18-214 and NOT-OD-17-101), first competing renewals of new investigators, and competing renewals of established investigators with insufficient other support.

 Research applications that exceed $350,000 in direct costs and are scored at the 16th percentile or priority score of 25 or better will be taken to the National Advisory Council for Nursing Research for special consideration of the high budget.

 NIH requires pre-approval for applications requesting direct costs of $500,000 or more in any year.
 The program director whose area of science incorporates the application must receive at least the following as part of the process to evaluate proposed high budget applications:

 - Abstract of the proposal

 - All of the budget pages and budget justification